csci104/site/homework/hw1/index.md

 ## {{page.title}}

+**This Homework has NOT been officially released.
+Take care if starting to work on any problems until it IS officially released.**

 + Due: See [homework page]({{site.url}}/homework/index.html)
 + Written portion: Submitted on Gradescope
 + Coding portion: (Not ready) - Use Github Classroom [signup link]()